 MATP6600 / ISYE6780

-Scores on the homeworks and midterm are available on LMS.
+Scores on the homeworks, midterm, and final will be available on LMS.

 on reserve in the library.